 - Anaemia (low levels of red blood cells)

 - Redness, swelling or pain in the mouth or throat, difficulty in speaking, hoarseness, cough

-- Changes in blood tests used to monitor general health and function of your organs (including the liver), low levels of electrolytes (like magnesium, calcium, sodium, or potassium)
+- Changes in blood tests used to monitor general health and function of your organs (including the liver and kidney), low levels of electrolytes (like magnesium, or potassium)

 - Shortness of breath